neo-con/tft-embedded-synergy-builder/README.md

 ## Description
-TFT Embedded Helper is a recommendation system for the game Teamfight Tactics (TFT), built to suggest the best champions and items for a given player's champion or champions.
-This is a fun project to explore how well semantic-based search performs when comparing embeddings between champions and items.
+TFT Embedded Helper is a recommendation system for the game Teamfight Tactics (TFT).
+It utilizes semantic-based search and embeddings to provide players with personalized suggestions for the best champions and items based on their selected champion or champions.
+This project aims to explore the effectiveness of semantic search in the context of champion and item recommendations in TFT.

 ## Interactive Demo